rustls/rustls-bench-app/ansible/readme.md

 * A GitHub application configured according to the [GitHub app](../readme.md#github-app) section of the main README.
 The application **must** be installed on your fork of the rustls repo, with the required permissions.
-* If testing code changes to the `ci-bench-runner` app or Ansbile playbooks, a fork of this repository that you control.
+* If testing code changes to the `ci-bench-runner` app or Ansible playbooks, a fork of this repository that you control.

 ### Deployment

 To deploy to your test server, copy `inventory.ini` to a new file `test-inventory.ini`, and update the `ansible_host` IP address in `test-inventory.ini` to point to your clean-slate server.

 You can then deploy using: